-Fuel oil activity data on fuel use by domestic transport are sourced from the quarterly DPFI conducted by MBIE.
-The DPFI provides monthly marine diesel supply figures that are added to diesel consumption data provided by KiwiRail (the operator of inter-island ferries) to obtain total diesel consumption in the Domestic navigation category.
-New Zealand-specific emission factors have been used to estimate CO_2 emissions and, because of insufficient data, the IPCC 2006 default emission factors have been used to estimate CH4 and N2O emissions.
+Activity data for fuel oil use in domestic transport are sourced from the quarterly DPFI conducted by MBIE.
+The DPFI provides monthly marine diesel supply figures that are added to diesel consumption data provided by KiwiRail (the operator of the Interislander ferry service) to obtain total diesel consumption in the Domestic navigation category.
+New Zealand-specific emission factors have been used to estimate CO2 emissions and, because of insufficient data, the IPCC 2006 default emission factors have been used to estimate CH4 and N2O emissions.